INF554/project-teampeace/README.md

 ## Slide 6
 ### What are you telling with your visualization?
- Third, each countries of national material capabilities are important one of factors.
-By using this information, we can show that which countries can have prominent effects on world peace and wars.
-One of the simplest comparison is to use military expenditure of each countries.
-And change of military expenditure by year is used.
+ Each country's national material capabilities is one important factor which can be linked with number of deaths.
+By using this information, we can show the countries that have a prominent effect on world peace and war.
+One of the simplest comparison is to use military expenditure for each of the countries.
+The trend in the change of military expenditure every year can be observed.
 We can also show the correlation between fatalities and national capacities index.
-In the industry, the amount of producing Iron and steel and total population comparison can be used.
+The amount of Iron and steel produced versus the total population comparison can be used.

 ## Slide 7
 ### What are you telling with your visualization?
- Fourth, visual information about how alliances have changed is showed with formal alliances dataset.
-By using network of countries, we can help the public understand how the relationships have changed.
+ Visual information about how alliances have changed is showed with the formal alliances dataset.
+By using network of countries, we can help people understand how relationships between countries have changed over time.

- Fifth, by using world religion data, we can show What kind of religions people believe in each area.
-This data will be visualized on the map. we can draw this information globally, nationally, and regionally.
+ By using world religion data, we can show the major religions people follow in different parts of the world.
+This data will be visualized on the map.
+We can draw this information globally, nationally, and regionally.

 ## Slide 8
 ### What are you telling with your visualization?